robingather/robingather/README.md

 - 💡 &nbsp; Building products at the intersection of **AI, data, and creative tools**.
 - 🎓 &nbsp; BSc in **Artificial Intelligence** and MSc in **Data Science in Business & Entrepreneurship**.
-- 💼 &nbsp; Software Engineer at **Republiq** — working with Python, JavaScript, and AI/data stacks.
+- 💼 &nbsp; Software Engineer by trade — working with Python, JavaScript, and AI/data stacks.
-- 🎯 &nbsp; Creating tools, games, and projects that **people love enough to pay for**.
+- ☁️ &nbsp; AWS Certified Cloud Practitioner.
-- 🏋️ &nbsp; 5x/week gym rat — chasing an aesthetic physique, discipline, and focus.
+- 🏋️ &nbsp; 5x/week gym rat

 <h3> :rocket: &nbsp;Tech & Tools</h3>